simbav911/dart-naujas-btcz.rock/content/en/news/2023-04-07-wbtcz-in-stex.md

 image: "/images/news/wBTCZ-in-STEX-400x250.jpg"
 ---

-You can now trade wBTCZ in STEX, one of the most historical and popular exchanges for the BitcoinZ Community.   * Clarification : WBTCZ which can also be found in Pancake Swap and in an increasing number of exchanges is the tokenized "wrapped" version of BitcoinZ... read more
+You can now trade wBTCZ inSTEX, one of the most historical and popular exchanges for the BitcoinZ Community.

+* Clarification :WBTCZwhich can also be found in Pancake Swap and in an increasing number of exchanges is the tokenized “wrapped” version of BitcoinZ in BSC (Binance Smart Chain)

+Your content goes here.
+Edit or remove this text inline or in the module Content settings.
+You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.